 There are many things in life that are beyond our control.
 However, it is possible to take responsibility for our own states of mind – and to change them for the better … Meditation is a means of transforming the mind.
 Via thebuddhistcentre.com

-If you’ve been searching for meditation advice online, you’ll notice one thing is very consistent: most will say that as long as you’re meditating every day, it doesn’t matter what time you choose.
+If you’ve been searching for meditation advice online, you’ll notice one thing is very consistent: most findings will suggest that as long as you are meditating every day, it doesn’t matter what time you choose to do so.

 You might be struggling with meditation because you’ve chosen the wrong time to meditate.

 In any realm of practice, making things as easy for yourself as possible is key.

 New habits don’t simply manifest themselves out of thin air from desire alone.

 They require hard work, determination, and – most importantly – an arsenal of well-heeded knowledge.